Blue Cave & Around 青の洞窟とその周辺

 A new perspective

-If you prefer observing the undersea world without getting wet, check out Busena Marine Park, just a 10-minute drive north on route 58.
-There's an underwater observatory where you can get a 360 degree view of the coral life, including clownfish (star of the animated movie Finding Nemo), Hawaiian ornate butterfly fish, and the Moorish idol.
+If you prefer observing the undersea world without getting wet, check out Busena Marine Park, about a 30-minute drive north on route 58.
+There's an underwater observatory where you can get a 360 degree view of the creatures that live in coral, including clownfish (star of the animated movie Finding Nemo), Hawaiian ornate butterfly fish, and the Moorish idol.

 For an even closer look you can head out into the bay in a glass-bottomed boat for sublime views of the translucent waters, beautiful coral, and multi-colored fish.
 The boat trip takes about 20 minutes and the fish swim so close you feel as if you could touch them.